A complete guide to visiting Curtis Falls at Mt Tamborine. Everything you need to know about the waterfall and the Lower Creek Circuit walk.

 Both tracks are very easy to navigate, with only a few sections of climbing man-made steps.
 However, the end of the Lower Creek Circuit loop involves a shallow creek crossing.
 Don't worry though, you can hop over the rocks if you don't want to get your feet wet.

-The tracks feature-rich wet eucalypt forest and dense ferns surrounding the creek.
-Keep an eye out for basking turtles on the rocks on a sunny day, as well as the elusive platypus who are known to live in the creek.
+On one visit, we were lucky to spot the elusive platypus who are known to live in the creek.
 In addition, some of the giant gum trees that shoot up on the track are some of the tallest I've ever seen and made the walk for me.

-Curtis Falls Track
+Hiking the Curtis Falls Track

 The Curtis Falls Track trailhead is easy to spot from the car park.
 There are also arrow markers with distance estimates along the track.
 So it's impossible to get lost.
 Although the track can get muddy following rain, you can easily walk to the waterfalls in your thongs.

 Following a short distance into the walk, the path splits in a fork with a signpost.
-Turn left here and continue for 105 metres to the falls or turn right to continue on the 1.6 KM Lower Creek Circuit Loop.
+Turn left here and continue for 105 metres to the falls or turn right to continue on the 1.6 km Lower Creek Circuit Loop.

 What to Expect at Curtis Falls Mt Tamborine